 AVMA task list

-AAHA and CVC are given a list of required and recommended tasks by the AVMA that students must complete in order for DEVTP to be an accredited program.
-The task list is non-negotiable and, in order to maintain accreditation, AAHA and CVC require that students complete the specified required tasks and didactic information.
+AAHA and Dallas College are given a list of required and recommended tasks by the AVMA that students must complete in order for DEVTP to be an accredited program.
+The task list is non-negotiable and, in order to maintain accreditation, AAHA and Dallas College require that students complete the specified required tasks and didactic information.
 Therefore, there is no testing out of classes or granting credit for on-the-job experience.
 Even though some of the tasks and information in the lower-level courses may seem simplistic or repetitive, students with work experience often use the information and opportunity to brush up on their existing skills and come away with new ideas.

 Each hospital with a student performing AVMA-required hands-on tasks is required to provide a designated preceptor who acts as an in-house mentor to assist, tutor, and provide feedback to the student.
 Preceptors must be veterinarians, graduates of an AVMA-accredited program of veterinary technology, or credentialed technicians designated as RVT, LVT, or CVT.
 Preceptors spend one to two hours per week, per course, assisting DEVTP students with coursework.

 Degree and graduation requirements